randypitcherii/dbt_workspace/dbt/macros/stored_procedures/stored_procedures.md

 # Why?
 The following problems are associated with data pipelines that rely on stored procedures:
+- calling stored procedures require an active warehouse, even for administrative tasks that should not use warehouse credits.
-- inconsistent style from procdure to procedure
+- inconsistent style from procedure to procedure
 - manual ordering of operations within and across stored procedures
 - no concurrency without advanced effort
 - painful to change or update.
 You must understand the whole pipeline to safely make a change